-The Tower and the Fox is a 2017 fantasy alternate history novel by Tim Susman, followed in 2018 by a sequel, The Demon and the Fox.
+The Tower and the Fox is a 2017 fantasy alternate history novel by Tim Susman.
+It is part of a series consisting of.

 In a version of our world where magic is an accepted fact history has gone on a few unexpected tangents, most notably the creation of human-animal hybrids known as "Calatians" and the failure of the American Revolution.
 In the 1810s Colonial America's one sorcerer college, Prince George's, is attacked by an unexpected enemy, killing most of the students and leaving the college desperate for new admittants.